Principles and Virtues

 Justice: Having a political order that protects the rights of all equally and treats everyone equally under the law.

 These principles of republicanism provide the foundations upon which the sovereignty of the people within government is maintained.

-Majority Rule/Minority Rights: Laws may be made with the consent of the majority, subject to the limitation that those laws do not infringe on the inalienable rights of the minority.
+Majority Rule/Minority Rights: Laws are made with the consent of the majority but do not infringe on the inalienable rights of the minority.